opus1993/pubrepo/content/post/2021-06-25-data-evangelist-part-15/index.md

 projects: []
 ---

-Back in January, in the [first Evangelist post](http://localhost:4321/post/2021-01-22-data-evangelist/), I proposed digital initiatives like workshops, newsletters and guest blogs, meetups, learning lunches, hackathons, and creating opportunities for others to craft documentation.
+Back in January, in the [first Evangelist post](http://localhost:4321/post/2021-01-22-data-evangelist/), I proposed digital initiatives like workshops, newsletters and guest blogs, meetups, learning lunches, hackathons, and creating other opportunities.
 The thinking was that a culture that educates and empowers through data evangelism efforts will be one that would reap many benefits.

 As I encounter more and more stakeholders on this journey, I am discovering that there is a vocabulary that we may each think we know, but we don't share the same understandings of what the words mean.
 In a perfect world, every employee and executive works under a well-defined, shared vocabulary.